hmac/kite/README.md

 ### Totality

-Lam has a totality checker that will mark functions as total if it can be sure that they are.
+Kite has a totality checker that will mark functions as total if it can be sure that they are.
 A function is considered total if it:
 - isn't recursive
 - doesn't use IO or FFI